 Aromatase deficiency is a condition characterized by reduced levels of the female sex hormone estrogen and increased levels of the male sex hormone testosterone.

 Mutations in the CYP19A1 gene cause aromatase deficiency.
 The CYP19A1 gene provides instructions for making an enzyme called aromatase.
 This enzyme converts a class of hormones called androgens, which are involved in male sexual development, to different forms of estrogen.
 In females, estrogen guides female sexual development before birth and during puberty.
-In both males and females, estrogen plays a role in regulating bone growth and blood sugar levels.
+In both males and females, estrogen plays a role in regulating bone growth and blood glucose levels.
 During fetal development, aromatase converts androgens to estrogens in the placenta, which is the link between the mother's blood supply and the fetus.
 This conversion in the placenta prevents androgens from directing sexual development in female fetuses.
 After birth, the conversion of androgens to estrogens takes place in multiple tissues.

 The prevalence of aromatase deficiency is unknown; approximately 20 cases have been described in the medical literature.